-Building on previous self-evaluation (SEF) tools created by consultant Tony Thornley, ASCL’s Inspection & Accountability Specialist, Stephen Rollett has developed an April 2018 (SEF 2018) update to ASCL's framework of SEF tools to support school leaders.
+Building on previous self-evaluation (SEF) tools created by consultant Tony Thornley, ASCL’s Inspections & Accountability Specialist, Stephen Rollett has developed an April 2018 (SEF 2018) update to ASCL's framework of SEF tools to support school leaders.
 SEF 2018 consists of the following:

 Diagnostic Tool (Excel) provides detailed analysis of school data.

 Extended Evaluation Framework provides a step-by-step approach to self-evaluation, similar to previous versions of Tony’s toolkit.

 Intermediate Evaluation Framework provides a more succinct approach to self-evaluation.

 Summary Evaluation Framework provides an overview of the school’s strategic direction, including areas of strength and key priorities for improvement.

 This suite of tools is designed to be flexible and schools should use the tools which best suit their needs and context.
 Some schools will benefit from using a highly structured approach, whereas many others will want to take a sharper view and focus on the things that really matter to them.
 It is essential schools take note of Ofsted’s myth-busters guidance and understand that inspectors have no expectations about the format and structure of self-evaluation.
 Schools should do whatever works for them.
 It is our hope that this new framework will help them to do so.

 The diagnostic tool is secondary-focussed, although some elements also have relevance for primary schools.
 Other elements of the framework are not phase-specific and can be used by all schools.